smg211/NHP_Imaging/readme.md

 - If a particular fiducial looks particularly erroneous based on these plots, you can re-measure it.
 Remove the point using the (-) sign from the fiducial GUI and re-enter it.
 You can also then re-save the new measured fiducials (will save with a new timestamp, so you dont need to worry about over-writting)
 - Make sure to select the correct micromanipulator from the drop-down menu prior to entering fiducial measurements.
 These can be edited by opening up the matlab fig file (Fiducial_GUI.fig) and directly editing the options for the dropdown.

+### Step 8: Electrode targeting to deep strutures.
+See the "Plan electrode insertion" video.
+Briefly, you design an electrode track that is a straight down 0 degree insertion in stereotax space.
+This may end up looking angled in MRI space.
+Once the track is plotted, you can navigate in the MRI and mark your insertion point.
+Then you can transform this insertion point to stereotax space.

+### Step 9: Prep to transform from skin stereotax space 1 --> brain stereotax space 2
+If you're using skin fiducials and need to measure them using a different tool than the one you want to use to mark insertion points or skull points (i.e. due to sterility reasons), there's a final transform you'll need to do in order to transform points from the "skin/non-sterile" stereotax space to the "brain/sterile" stereotax space.
+To set this up there are a few steps required.
+Also see "stx to stx conversion" video:

+- name your tools (I labeled micromanipulators as A/B/C, then labled the tools attached to the micromanipulators as "meas" for measuring tool, "edge" for Edge electrode inserter, and "DBS" for DBS electrode inserter)
+- change the dropdown menus to reflect these names.
+Since I was only ever going to measure with "meas" I used MMA_meas as my main measuring tool.
+Note you'll also need to list which arm of of the stereotax the micromanipulator is on since mounting it to the left vs. right create different coordinate systems (hence MMA_right_meas, MMA_left_meas).
+- perform an experiment where you measure a few common points using the different micromanipulator and tool combinations.
+I write down the ML / AP / DV coordinates of each micromanipultor-tool combo for each point in a matlab file called stx_conversion.m saved for each animal / MRI.
+This file then saves out a .mat file that needs to be loaded when you do a stx-->stx conversion.
+- See an example of a stx_conversion.m file and stx_conversion.mat file in "helpers/example_stx_conversion"

+### Step 10: Measuring cortical landmarks or others
+Once youve transformed your points of interest into the desired micromanipulator+tool space, you can write down measurements, save them, and plot them by clicking the "open data entry" button on the bottom right of the GUI.
+Here you'll see your transformed stereotax points and you can edit the right columns.
+At the top you'll find save and plot buttons.
+See the "stx to stx conversion" video for more details.

+### Other features:
+See the "other features" video for more details:
+- Left panel:
+- compute distance button
+- go to fiducial button
+- clim max button

+- Right panel:
+- Show 3D surfaces button
+- Add 3D electrode tracts

+- Middle panel:
+- Save all

+#### Questions on Part II? preeya.khanna@ucsf.edu or pkhanna@berkeley.edu